The Equality of Men and Women

 “Because you discarded Our order in Creation, your act of creation, giving birth, will be painful because you are now in the hands of the enemy.”

-While it is true that many, perhaps most births are painful and stressful - “with spasms of distress you will bring forth children” - I know of at least two women who gave birth in just a few minutes with no great effort.
+While it is true that many, perhaps most births are painful and stressful - “with spasms of distress you will bring forth children” - I have personally spoken with at least two women who gave birth in just a few minutes with no great effort.

 14. The last part of verse 16 is generally seen as God’s changed plan for them because of their mistake, but this is not so.